 Should You Invest In Bitcoin SV?

 Digitalcoinprice predicts that Bitcoin SV could reach $110 in 2022 and $261 in 2028.

 Conclusion: What Is The Next Best Thing To Bitcoin?

 Looking at the market, it would be very easy to simply assume that the nine coins that follow Bitcoin in terms of market capitalisation on CoinMarketCap are ‘the next best thing’.

 And some make similar assumptions when looking at the price per coin.
-For example, Cardano is around $2 per coin and Binance Coin is around $380 per coin, but the two are not that far off in terms of market cap, both typically ranging between $50 to $60 billion.
+For example, Cardano is around $1 per coin and Binance Coin is around $390 per coin, but the two are not that far off in terms of market cap.

 Neither price nor market cap are the right way to measure the success of a coin.